joseyustiz/palindrome-search/README.md

 ./gradlew bootBuildImage
 ```

-It takes advantage of the last available feature of **Buildpacks** from Spring Boot 2.3.x, which creates the image **docker.io/library/walmart:0.0.1-SNAPSHOT**
+It takes advantage of the latest available features of **Buildpacks** from Spring Boot 2.3.x, which creates the image **docker.io/library/walmart:0.0.1-SNAPSHOT**

 5. Run the Spring Boot application